Modern Slavery statement for the financial year 1 January to 31 December 2020

 Modern slavery encompasses slavery, human trafficking and forced labour.
 BHSF Group Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.

 Organisational structure and supply chain

-BHSF Group Limited and its subsidiary companies (BHSF Limited, BHSF Management Services Limited, BHSF Employee Benefits Limited, BHSF Corporate Healthcare (Holdings) Limited, BHSF Occupational Health Limited, BHSF Medical Practice Limited and Nexus Healthcare Limited) provides medical expense insurances, other insurances, a range of employee benefits services and occupational health services to 4,000 client businesses and 313,000 policyholders and their families.
+BHSF Group Limited and its subsidiary companies (BHSF Limited, BHSF Management Services Limited, BHSF Employee Benefits Limited, BHSF Corporate Healthcare (Holdings) Limited, BHSF Occupational Health Limited, BHSF Medical Practice Limited and Nexus Healthcare Limited) provides medical expense insurances, other insurances, a range of employee benefits services and occupational health services to more than 4,000 client businesses and more than 280,000 policyholders and their families.